 Small businesses play an important role in driving the U.S. economy.
-More than 99.9% of all firms are small businesses, accounting for more than 31.7 million businesses, according to the Small Business Administration (SBA).
+After all, more than 99.9% of all firms are small businesses, accounting for more than 31.7 million businesses, according to the Small Business Administration (SBA).

 According to the SBA, roughly a third of small businesses close within the first 2 years of operation.
 About a quarter survive 15 years.
 The SBA also reported nearly 900,000 small businesses closed in 2017, the most recent year a pre-pandemic study was done.

 To protect your business, it’s important to establish a business emergency fund.
 Here’s what you need to know.

 What Is a Small Business Emergency Fund?